openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

               if (isExist) {
                   console.info("The key of startup is contained.")
               } else {
-                  console.info("The key of startup dose not contain.")
+                  console.info("The key of startup is not contained.")
               }
           }).catch((err) => {
               console.info("Check the key of startup failed, err: " + err)